-The Harry G. Moss Memorial Loan Fund Established in 1972 in memory of Dr. Harry G. Moss by his friends and colleagues to provide financial assistance for students in the School of Medicine, thus enabling the needy among them to complete their medical education.
+The Harry G. Moss Memorial Loan Fund Established in 1972 by gifts from the friends and colleagues of Dr. Harry G. Moss in his memory to provide financial assistance for students in the School of Medicine, thus enabling the needy among them to complete their medical education.

-The William Herbert Ordway Memorial Fund Established in 1956 by Mrs. Ordway in memory of her husband, William Herbert Ordway, M.D.
-1912.
+The William Herbert Ordway Memorial Fund Established in 1956 by a gift from Mrs. Ordway in memory of her husband (M.D.
+1912).

-The Primary Care Loan Program Fund Established in 1993 by the Department of Health and Human Services under the Health Professions Educational Assistance Act of 1993.
-To be used as a revolving loan fund to assist needy medical students interested in primary care medicine.
+The Primary Care Loan Program Fund Established in 1993 by the Department of Health and Human Services under the Health Professions Educational Assistance Act of 1993 to be used as a revolving loan fund to assist needy medical students interested in primary care medicine.

-The Marion Leonard Robbins Loan Fund Established in 1962 by bequest from Marion Leonard Robbins, M.S.
+The Marion Leonard Robbins Loan Fund Established in 1962 by a bequest from Marion Leonard Robbins, M.S.
 1929, M.D.
 1931, for loans to students in the School of Medicine.